katieoconn/pregnancy-ibd/pages/active_disease.md

 * 3 of every 100 births (in women with **inactive IBD**) vs. 10 of every 100 births (in women with **active IBD**)<sup>1</sup>
 ![enter image description here](https://github.com/tactica/pregnancy-ibd/blob/master/images/lbw.PNG?raw=true)

+Women with active IBD in pregnancy can have up to 4 times the risk of having an infant with low birth weight, compared to women with inactive IBD in pregnancy.
 Low birth weight can be associated with cognitive and developmental disorders.<sup>1</sup>

 **Loss of pregnancy** (miscarriage or spontaneous abortion) estimated to occur in: